 “The food in America was bland and heavy”

-When my parents arrived in the U.S. in the late 60’s, the first thing they noticed was that the food was bland and tasteless according to my mom.
-As a young woman with little cooking experience she realized that she had to learn how to cook if she wanted to eat the tasty and healthy Greek food she grew up with…
+When my parents arrived in the U.S. in the late 60’s, the first thing they noticed was that the food in America was somewhat bland.
+As a young woman with little cooking experience she realized that she had to learn how to cook if she wanted to eat the flavorful and fresh Mediterranean fare she grew up with…

 My mom also noticed that people were eating too much meat.
-For Greeks, it was unimaginable to have meat as the main course, meat was an accompaniment.
-Food just seemed “heavy” and too much.
-The portion sizes appeared huge to my Greek parents and the bland vegetables full of butter were boring.
-They also were surprised at the size of the American breakfast: eggs, bacon, pancakes…it was all just too much.
+For Greeks, it was unimaginable to have meat as the main course, meat was either an accompaniment or a celebratory food to be enjoyed during holidays and special occasions.
+Food just seemed “heavy” to her and too much.
+The portion sizes also appeared huge to my Greek parent and they also were surprised at the size of the American breakfast: eggs, bacon, pancakes…it was all just too much.

 So she bought a Greek cookbook written by Hrisa Paradisi (I use the same book) and learned to cook her favorite dishes.
 Her need to eat food that she liked from her home, coupled with her strong love of Greece resulted in cooking mostly Greek food for us.
 And I am so happy she did.
 So here is her advice:

 My Greek Mom’s 5 Food and Diet Rules